 A friend of mine has a job that, on paper, seems great: he’s a high paid business consultant, working for a Fortune 500 company with excellent benefits.
-But he also has high blood pressure, is overweight and works 12 hour days.
+But he also has high blood pressure, is overweight, has little quality time with his family from his 12 hour days and exhausted weekends.
 Is he paid well?
 Most of us would say yes, but I’d say his pay to stress ratio is poor.

 Of course stress is subjective.
 Some people find challenging projects stressful while others enjoy them.
 In this context what I mean by stress is anything that you need to recover from before you can enjoy the rest of your life.
 The post work happy hour you need to have at the bar to decompress before heading home indicates a kind of stress took place during the day that you know you need to recover from.
 Another common symptom of stress are Saturday mornings (or afternoons) you spend sleeping late (trying to) catch up on the missed sleep during the week.
 Both imply your Pay to Stress ratio is high.

 This summary from dumbwealth.com shows to the worst and best occupations based on pay to stress:

 The wise choice is a job that rewards you well both financially but also in freedoms that help you use your time away from work for a high quality life.
 Those freedoms may include vacation time (which is terribly limited in the U.S. compared to other countries), the ability to work from home, flexible hours (so you can avoid the stupidity of commuting in rush hour) or a culture that measures/rewards your output instead of just your hours.
 The tech industry has long been a pioneer of many of these freedoms, but they are still rare in most of the working world.